Stats are correct up to and including 29th June 2018, which was day 2,500 of the blog.

 The remaining few pictures are accounted for by:

-- In addition to the ‘Unspecified’ shots listed above, where I at least knew what country I was in, 10 photos have been taken in or from aeroplanes where it is not possible even to identify a country (such as the one above, which could be Belgium, France or Germany going on the route of the flight I was on at the time)
+- In addition to ‘Unspecified’ shots where I at least knew what country I was in, 10 photos have been taken in or from planes where it is not possible to identify a country (such as the one above, which could be Belgium, France or Germany going on the route of the flight I was on at the time)

-- Four photos were taken in airports while changing planes, where in none of these cases did I leave the airport and visit the country: Singapore (Changi airport); the United Arab Emirates (Abu Dhabi); and Turkey (Istanbul airport), which has managed this twice (18/8/13 and 25/7/15).
+- Four photos were taken in airports while changing planes, but I did not leave the airport and visit the country: Singapore (Changi airport); the United Arab Emirates (Abu Dhabi); and Turkey (Istanbul airport), which has managed this twice (18/8/13 and 25/7/15).

 Geographical extremes are as follows:

 - Northernmost photo: The photo of the mountains on Ringvassøy, Norway, taken on 2/10/17 at approximately 69º 55′ North (pictured above)

 - Southernmost: Pretty much a dead heat between two photos taken on Stewart Island, New Zealand, on 20/2/13 and 22/2/13: both are more-or-less at 43º 53′ South.

 - Easternmost: The photo of the dancers in Nadi, Fiji, on 15/5/13, at approximately 177º 25′ East.